Commonplace — the theory of LLM wikis, running as one

 Plain markdown files in git.
 No database, no platform dependency.
 Your knowledge lives in files you own and version-control.

 Discoverable.
-Claim-as-title headings, retrieval-oriented descriptions, and tag indexes let agents find what they need without loading everything.
+Claim-as-title headings, retrieval-oriented descriptions, and curated indexes let agents find what they need without loading everything.
 An agent decides "not this one" from metadata alone.

 Composable.
 Notes link to each other with explicit relationship semantics — extends, grounds, contradicts, enables.
 Agents chain reasoning across notes, not just retrieve isolated facts.

 Trustworthy.
-A progression from raw text to structured claims means each artifact carries a reliability signal.
+A progression from raw capture to structured claims means each artifact carries a reliability signal, and writes pass typed validation before they land.
 Agents know what's load-bearing and what's speculative.

 Gets better with use.
 Each note you add creates new paths agents can follow.
 Decisions get grounded in prior work instead of re-derived from scratch.